 I've moved since I registered -- can I still vote?

 Yes.
-If you missed the deadline you can complete a conditional voter registration application and vote at your county's election office on Election Day or at or vote centers if your county provides them.
+If you missed the deadline you can complete a conditional voter registration application and vote at your county's election office or at your polling place on Election Day or at vote centers if your county provides them.
 See this page on conditional voter registration from the Secretary of State for more information.

 You must re-register to vote whenever you move.
 If you have moved within the same county since you last registered, you may still be able to vote.
 If you have moved within fifteen days of an election (after the registration deadline for that election), you can go to your previous polling place to vote on Election Day, or you can request a Vote-by-Mail ballot.